tsirianni/Data_Analysis_Project/README.md

 <h3>Task</h3>

 To highlight differences and similarities among Brazil's production of electricity through renewable sources and the next three countries on IMF's nominal GDP rank for 2020.
-According to the Intermational Monetary Fund (IMF), the three countries ahead of Brazil regarding nominal GDP in 2020 were: Russia, South Korea and Canada.
+According to the International Monetary Fund (IMF), the three countries ahead of Brazil regarding nominal GDP in 2020 were: Russia, South Korea and Canada.

 <h3>This project:</h3>